spawnfest/UntitledProject/spawnfest-manifest.md

   - No AI was used in the making of this project.
   - Github actions run tests !
   - Github actions builds (but doesn't publish) a container, thats on my list.
-  - compiler errors dont make it back to the user, this is a big one.
+  - compiler errors dont make it back to the user, this is a big one, uh
+  - Need the 'editor' to be able to open multiple html files, otherwise we are a little limited.

 Barista isnt showing what happens to error 500s!
 I had to bruteforce error conditions !